 How do you cope with creative desperation?

 I don’t have a problem with creative desperation.
-Truly, I struggle more with over creativity.
-But even if it happens, I just wait until it passes.
+Truly, I struggle more with creativity.
+But even if it happens, I wait until it passes.
 I let it run free for a while.

 One for the road… What aren’t you afraid of?

 I’m not afraid of the truth.
 I’m not afraid to love.